ravn/rc700-sysgen/README.md

 Use

     MAC SYSGEN
-    MLOAD SYSGEN
+    LOAD SYSGEN

-to compile.
+to create a new SYSGEN.COM.
 See http://www.cpm.z80.de/manuals/mac.pdf for documentation.

 Use

     grep -q '04EF SIGNON' SYSGEN.SYM && dhex RCSYSGEN.COM SYSGEN.COM

 to view the binary differences.
+The grep ensures that the alignment is correct.

 Before committing to git, remove CP/M ^Z EOF characters so git will recognize the file as
 ascii: